 Fort Lauderdale has earned itself the rather dubious nickname of ‘Fort Liquordale’ amongst Spring Breakers.

 In 2006, a new program started in the US to promote an alternative to partying during Spring Break.
 The Nationwide scheme, ’United Way’, involved students choosing to work in local neighborhoods and providing positive aid to communities.

-Spring Break can be dangerous – there are small numbers of people falling from balconies to their deaths as a result of misadventure.
+Spring Break can be dangerous – small numbers of people fall from hotel balconies to their deaths as a result of misadventure.

 Problems during Spring Break don’t just occur in the US.
 It’s thought that more than 2,500 US tourists, on their travels, are arrested outside America.